 Cataract Surgery Assessments By The Leading Calgary and Panorama Hills Optometrists

 Cataracts is a disease of the eye that results in the clouding of the lens of the eyeball.
 Cataracts prevent clear images from appearing on the eye’s retina; causing mild, moderate, even severe blurred vision.
-Watch a short video about cataracts now.

 Typically an eye disorder associated with aging (over half of the people in America over age 80 have either had a cataract or cataract surgery), cataracts generally occur later in life as the lens structure within the human eye changes and gets older.